h1dz/Pen-Testing/README.md

 -checks login through wwwroot

 ## searchsploitLAZY.sh
-Simple script that is for the lazy people like me out there, instead of having to type seaerchsploit <service> <version>, it just shorthands searchsploit to the letter s.
+Simple script that is for the lazy people like me out there, instead of having to type searchsploit <service> <version>, it just shorthands searchsploit to the letter s.
 Rename to s
 Usage: ./s <service> <version>